-The Neuron SimulatorThe Neuron simulator only runs under Windows and runs best with a large monitor (or better yet two) that give the user 'elbow' room to build the neuron and to explore its operations.
+The Neuron SimulatorThe Neuron simulator only runs under Windows and runs best with a large monitor (or better yet two) this gives the user 'elbow' room to build the neuron and to explore its operations.

 Google Search of SETI Net